scharlau/historical_cities/README.md

     rails db:test:prepare

 Which will run our migrations to set up the tables.
-We can load them by running our specific rake task from the setup method of the test file.
+We can load them by running our specific rake task from the setup method of the cities_test.rb file.

 We run the tests with the command

     rails test:system

 So far so good.
-Now we can add more tests.
+Now we can add more tests using Rails built-in tests plus add Capybara to handle the page content assertions.

 The citynames.html.erb file needed to be modified to make the 'show' link 'show cityname' to make each 'show' link unique.
 Similarly, on the 'show' page an 'h1' element was added to display the city name so that a test could be run to confirm the correct data was being displayed.